• Skip to primary navigation

 • One pot recipe - this lemon curd is so easy to make because you can mix all of the ingredients in one pot and you don't need a double boiler.

 • Bright citrus flavor - if you love lemon, you will love how bright and zesty this one is!
-It's full of lemon zest and tangy lemon juice with just the right amount of sugar to balance it out.
+It's full of lemon zest and tart and tangy lemon juice with just the right amount of sugar to balance it out.

 • Not too sweet - there's just the right amount of sugar to make this recipe work and give a silky texture without being to sweet.
+It's a nice tart curd!

 • It's so versatile - you can use this curd as a cake filling or topping, you can use it to fill cupcakes and make my lemon cupcakes, serve it with yogurt or on top of ice cream, serve it with fresh berries and crumbled meringue or how about with pancakes or crepes for a light breakfast or brunch?
 It is delicious everywhere!